markculp0/help/angDeploy.md

 * Configure the server to redirect requests for missing files to index.html.
 See server-side redirects.

 ##### Server deployment: nginx

+* The browser makes a direct request to the server for a URL, bypassing the router.

 ```
   try_files $uri $uri/ /index.html;
 ```